 Swimming at Bamboo Beach

 Bamboo Beach, between the park and Kantiang Bay, was my lunch spot for the day and one of the best beaches on Koh Lanta.
-I loved the quiet jungle backed beach with its calm waters; perfect for floating in.
+I loved the quiet jungle-backed beach with its calm waters; perfect for floating in.

 I parked my scooter at the top of the bay and walked down and around the flat rocks jutting out of the sand.
-It was my favourite beach on the island and definitely one of my Koh Lanta highlights.
+It was my favorite beach on the island and definitely one of my Koh Lanta highlights.

 Watching the Sunset on Long Beach